 - Create empty feature classes or tables, and use the Simple Data Loader or Object Loader wizard to add data to them.
 See About loading data into existing feature classes or tables in the ArcMap help for information on the two wizards.

 - Create an empty feature class or table and use a source XML record set document that you uploaded to Amazon Web Services to load data to the feature class or table.

 - Use geoprocessing tools to import source shapefiles, coverages, feature classes, tables, rasters, or XML workspace documents that you moved to Amazon Web Services.
 See An overview of importing datasets for more information.

-- Attach a workgroup geodatabase you moved from another ArcGIS Server on Amazon Web Services instance.
+- Attach a workgroup geodatabase you moved from another ArcGIS Enterprise on Amazon Web Services instance.

-For information on getting source data onto an Amazon Web Services instance, see Strategies for data transfer to Amazon.
+For more information on getting files and other source data onto an Amazon Web Services instance, see Strategies for data transfer to Amazon.